Graph theory inspired anomaly detection at the LHC: Anomaly detection at the LHC

 Next, in Fig.~\ref{fig:maxsic_nsub30}, we plot the maximum SIC value for different graph constructions for $n_{subjets}=30$ that corresponds to the best performance for most of the unique graphs, see Fig.~\ref{fig:relgae_results}.
 We show the result for the Laman graph (red), several unique graphs and the fully connected graph (blue).
 We observe a peak at intermediate levels of sparsity with $\text{max SIC} \sim 3$ around the \textit{unique-6} graph.
 Adding significantly more edges ultimately leads to a drop in performance.
 Similar to Fig.~\ref{fig:relgae_results}, this result indicates that systematically increasing the sparsity of the graph-based autoencoder can lead to improved performance.

 To further investigate the impact of graph connectivity and to disentangle the effects of sparsity from those of graph topology, we introduce an alternative graph construction algorithm.
-The yellow markers in Fig.\ref{fig:maxsic_nsub30} show the performance of this alternative algorithm, which interpolates between Laman and fully connected graphs analogous to the \textit{unique-k} graphs.
+The yellow markers in Fig.~\ref{fig:maxsic_nsub30} show the performance of this alternative algorithm, which interpolates between Laman and fully connected graphs analogous to the \textit{unique-k} graphs.
 This construction is referred to as ``modified Laman'' in Fig.\ref{fig:maxsic_nsub30}.
 Starting from a Laman graph, we successively add edges by computing the angular distances in the $\eta$-$\phi$ plane between all pairs of subjets that are not yet connected.
 Edges are then added one-by-one between the closest unconnected pairs until the graph becomes fully connected.
 The yellow markers in Fig.~\ref{fig:maxsic_nsub30} show the performance of these modified Laman graphs as a function of the number of edges, which is directly compared to the corresponding \textit{unique-k} graphs shown by the blue markers.
 As both constructions eventually converge to the fully connected graph, their performance also becomes comparable for a large number of edges.
 However, while the unique graphs display a peak in performance at intermediate levels of sparsity, as discussed above, the performance of the modified Laman graphs decreases significantly for the same number of edges.
 This behavior suggests that it is not merely the degree of sparsity that explains the improved performance of \textit{unique-k} graphs, but rather their specific connectivity structure.
 We conclude that the graph-theoretic design of \textit{unique-k} graphs more effectively captures the topology of the underlying phase space.
 In fact, to the best of our knowledge, the performance of the \textit{unique-6} graph represents the current state-of-the-art among unsupervised autoencoder-based methods for this anomaly detection benchmark data set.
+In addition, we compared our results to sparse $k$-nearest-neighbor graphs.
+Although these constructions also yield sparse graphs, they generally do not satisfy the rigidity conditions, such as Laman or globally rigid graphs.
+As expected, we find that their performance is generally worse compared to that of fully connected graphs.